I know you don’t have time to scroll through dozens of tech sites every morning.

 But when a startup can run Mistral’s model on their own infrastructure for $2,000 a month instead of paying $50,000 in API costs?
 That math changes everything.

-The EU just finalized Article 52 of their AI Act.
-It requires any AI system that interacts with humans to disclose it’s not human.
-Sounds simple until you realize chatbots, customer service tools, and even some email assistants now need compliance frameworks.
+The EU just finalized Article 52 of their AI Act, which requires any AI system that interacts with humans to disclose it’s not human.
+Simple enough on paper.
+But then you start thinking about chatbots, customer service tools, email assistants, suddenly every company running these systems needs compliance frameworks.
+The scope’s bigger than most realized.

 Washington is watching but moving slower.
 The White House released guidelines (not laws) suggesting voluntary safety testing for frontier models.